accelerated-text/accelerated-text/docs/languages.md

 ![select-languages](assets/first_steps/19-select-languages.gif)

-However, if we wanted to generate text using more template-like style, for this purpose we would use *if block* with special variable **Language*:
+However, if we wanted to generate text using more template-like style, for this purpose in AMR Editor we would use *if block* with special variable **Language*:

 ![if-language](assets/blocks/if-language.png)